Martha Hughes Cannon: Early life

 Martha Maria Hughes Cannon was born near Llandudno, Caernarfonshire, Wales on July 1, 1857, the daughter of Peter Hughes and Elizabeth Evans.
 She was known by the nickname "Mattie".
-The Hughes family were converts to the Church of Jesus Christ of Latter-day Saints and emigrated to the United States with their two daughters, Mary Elizabeth and Martha Maria.
+The Hughes family were converts to the LDS Church and emigrated to the United States with their two daughters, Mary Elizabeth and Martha Maria.
 They embarked from Liverpool, England on March 30, 1860, on the ship Underwriter and arrived in New York City, New York on May 1, 1860.
 Peter was very sick at the time and Elizabeth gave birth to their third child, Annie Lloyd.
 They stayed in New York to earn money to travel the plains to Utah territory.
-Erastus Snow, a Mormon leader, invited the family to join a pioneer company funded by the LDS Church for the less fortunate.
-The family accepted the invitation and traveled by train to Florence, Nebraska, and left with The Joseph Horne Company on July 11, 1861.
-Shortly before the family's arrival in the Salt Lake Valley, on September 3, 1861, Martha's sister Annie Lloyd Hughes died and was buried in an unmarked grave.
+Erastus Snow, a church leader, invited the family to join a pioneer company funded by the LDS Church for the less fortunate.
+The family accepted the invitation and traveled by train to Florence, Nebraska, and left with the Joseph Horne company on July 11, 1861.
+Shortly before the family's arrival in the Salt Lake Valley, on September 3, 1861, Martha's sister, Annie Lloyd Hughes, died and was buried in an unmarked grave.
 She was 21 months old.
 The Joseph Horne company arrived in the Salt Lake valley on September 13, 1861.
 Three days after they arrived in Salt Lake City, on September 17, 1861, Peter Hughes died.
 Elizabeth Hughes was left a widow with two young daughters at the age of 28.
-Thirteen months later, Elizabeth married James Patten Paul, a widower with four sons, thereafter giving birth to the later Latter-day Saints university professor and newspaper editor Joshua Hughes Paul.
+Thirteen months later, Elizabeth married James Patten Paul, a widower with four sons, and they were the parents of university professor and newspaper editor Joshua Hughes Paul.
 After Elizabeth's marriage to James P. Paul, Martha, at different times in her life, went by the surnames of both Paul and Hughes.
 Later in life, Paul encouraged Martha to follow her dream of becoming a medical doctor.